PredictiveMovement/predictivemovement/infra/README.md

 - `base` folder contains `dependencies` (databases) and `stack` (applications) that are deployed to `predictivemovement-dev`
 - `overlay` folder contains `dependencies-prod` (databases) and `stack-prod` (applications) that use the corresponding folder from `base` and extend it and then are deployed to `predictivemovement` namespace
 > NOTE: Read me about our use of Kustomize overlays below
+- `ghost-website` folder contains the configuration for `https://predictivemovement.se` (instructions are available further down)

 #### k8s secrets